ni/measurement-plugin-labview/Source/Example Measurements/README.md

 - `CancellableMeasurement`: Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.
-- 'Game Of Life': Demonstrates the usage of XY Data in a graph using the Game of Life.
+- `Game Of Life`: Demonstrates the usage of XY Data in a graph using the Game of Life.
+Demonstrates how to update the measurement UI while the measurement is running.
 - `Keysight 34401A DMM Measurement`: Performs a DMM measurement using an HP/Agilent/Keysight 34401A DMM.
 - `NI-DCPower Source DC Voltage`: Sources and measures a DC voltage with an NI SMU.